Particular/docs.particular.net/samples/serializers/wire/sample.md

 ---
 title: Wire Serializer Usage
-summary: Using the Wire serializer in an endpoint.
+summary: Demonstrates the use of the Wire serializer in an endpoint.
 component: Wire
-reviewed: 2016-10-31
+reviewed: 2018-09-14
 related:
  - nservicebus/serialization
  - nservicebus/serialization/wire